XueliPan/GenCQs/README.md

 #### Step 4: caluculate the precision

-For each pair of (genCQs, expertCQs) with highest cos score, if the threshold is higher than 0.6, we consider the genCQs as a valid genCQs.
+For each pair of (genCQs, expertCQs) with highest cos score, if the threshold is higher than 0.6, we consider the genCQ as a valid genCQ.

 Precision = TP/(TP+FP)